VALAWAI/docs/docs/toolbox/component.md

  - **target** The target component that has received the message.
 It will have the identifier, name and type of the source component.
- - **content** The payload of the message that has been through the connection.
+ - **message_payload** The payload of the message that has been through the connection.
  - **timestamp** The epoch time, in seconds, when the message was sent.

-When a connection is registered, it will be checked if exists any **C2** registered component with this kind of channel with a payload that matches the message that can be interchanged in the topology connection.
-If so, it will add to the connection the necessary information to notify the **C2** component of the messages that will be sent between the components through the connection.
+ In the next example, you can see how a **C2** analyzer component defines this kind of channel to be notified when two components share a text.

  ```